UNDP's approach to sustainable procurement for health products

 UNDP Sustainable Health PSM Programme

-UNDP’s Sustainable Health Procurement programme strives to promote sustainable production and consumption practices through the methods of sustainable procurement by ensuring products and services purchased have the lowest environmental impact and contribute towards positive social results.
-The UNDP approach to sustainable health procurement leads also towards considerable cost benefits and resource efficiencies in health procurement.
+UNDP’s Sustainable Health Procurement programme strives to promote sustainable production and consumption practices by ensuring products and services purchased have the lowest environmental impact and contribute towards positive social results.
+The UNDP approach to sustainable health procurement also leads towards considerable cost benefits and resource efficiencies in health procurement.

-UNDP is committed towards sustainable procurement as a gradual approach through working in partnership with manufacturers and other partners and by strategically leveraging the health procurement architecture as a market mechanism for change.
-This will foster a market transition towards more sustainable production, procurement and consumption practices for health products.
+UNDP is committed to sustainable procurement as a gradual approach through working in partnership with manufacturers and other partners and by strategically leveraging the health procurement architecture as a market mechanism for change.
+This will foster a market transition towards more sustainable production, procurement and consumption practices for health products

 UNDP has been developing different approaches to include sustainability in its health procurement practices.
-The main strategy relates to: optimizing medicines packaging; reducing CO2 emissions by optimizing health product procurement transport scenarios; and influencing suppliers in long-term agreements with UNDP, to introduce sustainability in their business models through the monitoring and review of sustainability criteria.
-These sustainable approaches to procurement are carried out closely with national counterparts, the work at a country level serves as a basis for countries to start to include sustainable practices in the own procurement activities.
+The main strategy comprises: optimizing medicines packaging; reducing CO2 emissions by optimizing health product procurement transport scenarios; and influencing suppliers in long-term agreements with UNDP to introduce sustainability in their business models through the monitoring and review of sustainability criteria.
+These sustainable approaches to procurement are carried out closely with national counterparts; the work at a country level serves as a basis for countries to start to include sustainable practices in their own procurement activities.

-Rethinking the necessities of packaging help to reduce waste, optimize shipments and save costs which can be reinvested in health activities and in strengthening national supply chains.
+Rethinking the necessities of packaging helps to reduce waste, optimize shipments and save costs which can be reinvested in health activities and in strengthening national supply chains.

 UNDP is engaged in packaging optimization of health products and further investigating areas for innovation of product waste management.
 The packaging reduction project is conducted in partnership with manufacturers and freight forwarders to identify areas of opportunity, redesign packaging specifications and to calculate metrics to measure the impacts through capacity increases, reduced emissions and cost savings achieved.

 UNDP has worked extensively with antiretroviral (ARV) manufacturers and national regulatory authorities on packaging optimization in order to reduce product waste and increase cost-effectiveness.
 During 2016-2017, the reduced packaging initiative was piloted in Zimbabwe, South Sudan, and Equatorial Guinea.
 The new packaging resulted in a 55% increase in shipping capacity per container and an additional reduction of 57% of CO2 per unit for the Zimbabwe trade lane.
-For 2.5 Million packs delivered under the UNDP reduced packaging initiative, savings had generated up to $1.20 Million USD.
-Work is ongoing to incrementally expand this approach to other countries and to a wider range of ARVs procured through UNDP.
-This entails a substantive work with national regulatory authorities to ensure compliance with labelling requirements.
+For 2.5 million packs delivered under the UNDP reduced packaging initiative, savings had generated up to US$1.20 million.
+Work is ongoing to extend this approach to other countries and to a wider range of ARVs procured through UNDP.
+This entails substantive work with national regulatory authorities to ensure compliance with labelling requirements.

 CO2 emissions reporting and reduction